-Currently income taxes are provided for in accordance with the laws and regulations applicable to our operations.
+Current income taxes are provided for in accordance with the laws and regulations applicable to us as enacted by the relevant taxing authorities.
 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements.
 Net operating losses are carried forward and credited by applying enacted statutory tax rates applicable to future years when the reported amounts of the asset or liability are expected to be recovered or settled, respectively.
 Deferred tax assets are reduced by a valuation allowance when, based upon the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The components of the deferred tax assets and liabilities are individually classified as non-current.
-Valuation allowance is considered on each individual subsidiary and VIE basis.
-A valuation allowance of nil, RMB1.2 million, RMB1.6 million(US\$0.2 million) was provided as of February 28, 2017, February 28, 2018 and February 28, 2019 in respect of certain deferred tax assets as it is considered more likely than not that the relevant deferred tax assets will not be realized in the foreseeable future.

-The impact of an uncertain income tax position on the income tax return is recognized at the largest amount that is more likely than not to be sustained upon audit by the relevant tax authorities.
+The impact of an uncertain income tax position on the income tax return is recognized at the largest amount that is more-likely-than-not to be sustained upon audit by the relevant tax authorities.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 Interest and penalties on income taxes will be classified as a component of the provisions for income taxes.
-No uncertain income tax position was recorded as of February 28, 2017, February 28, 2018 or February 28, 2019.
+No uncertain income tax position was recorded as of February 28, 2018, February 28, 2019 or February 29, 2020.